UnExCo Home

 DIY - Doing it Yourself Sting Advice Can We Do It?
 Yes We Can!

-The bald faced hornet - Dolichovespula maculata, (the new name) has been revised from Vespula maculata, and is actually a larger yellow jacket, and not a true hornet.
+The bald faced hornet - Dolichovespula maculata, (the new name) has been revised from Vespula maculata, and is actually a large yellow jacket, and not a true hornet.
+The only true hornet we have in the states is the European hornet, which, as you can imagine, came from Europe.

 I don't know why they worry about the name so much, I even had an entomologist email me with a correction to the scientific name.
 Matter of fact, TWO people called me down on it....
 "A rose by any other name would smell as sweet."

 Bald faced hornets make those large, almost round nests you can see in trees after the leaves have fallen in winter.
 In the summer, nests are often hidden by vegetation.
-When winter comes, they abandon the nest, usually by the first frost.
-They will build a new one, probably somewhere else, next spring.
+When winter comes, they will abandon the nest from this year, usually by the first frost.
+They will build a completely new one, probably somewhere else, next spring.

 The paper-like covering of the nest is made from chewed up wood, cardboard or paper that the workers will form into the outside nest covering.
-Nests can also be colorful as wasps will gather nest materials from different sources.
+Hornet nests can also be quite colorful as the wasps will gather nest materials from different sources and different color woods.

-Nests are generally aerial and they will attach their nests to trees, bushes or sometimes even the side of a structure.
+Nests are generally aerial, they will attach their nests to trees, bushes or sometimes even the side of a structure.
 Nests that are high in the trees should be left alone.
+They are definitely beneficial insects.
+Predatory, they kill other insects for us.

-However, if an active nest is well within your "personal" space and their flyway crosses yours, you may well want to do something about them.
+However, if an active nest is well within your "personal" space and their flyway crosses your paths, you may well want to do something about them.

 This nest, the one we detail below, was in a small ornamental pear tree, directly next to the front walkway of one of our regular customers.
 Quite naturally, she wanted these hornets GONE, so United took on the job!